Common Garage Door Repairs

 If the automatic garage door opener doesn’t kick in even when you use the wall switch, you still want to determine whether or not the opener system is the problem.
 Disable the opener and try to open the door manually.
 If you can lift the door manually, you do indeed have a problem with your automatic garage door opener.
-Fortunately, idc-Automatic garage door repair service in Minneapolis deals with issues with garage door openers and we can repair or replace your unit as necessary.
+Fortunately, idc-Automatic’s garage door repair service in Minneapolis and St. Paul deals with garage door opener issues, and we can repair or replace your unit as necessary.

 If you cannot open the door manually with the opener disabled, the issue is probably not with your opener, and you should look for a different cause of the problem.

 2. Garage Door Won’t Open or Close

 A garage door that won’t open or close, or is stuck halfway, is one of the most common reasons people call for residential garage door repair in Minneapolis.
 If you are having this problem, you should call for garage door repair right away, as this can be a serious safety and security issue.

 If your door is stuck open or half-open, it can be a safety issue because the door could drop unexpectedly with someone or something underneath it.
 If your door is stuck closed, it blocks off one method of getting out of your house in case of an emergency.
 A door stuck open or half open is also a security issue for the opposite reason, in that it allows potentially unwanted intruders a point of access to your house.
 The sooner you can get this issue resolved, the better.